 One respondent stated that they felt that the 30 Working Day notice period was too short.
 The Working Group noted this and as a response highlighted that on the basis of previous discussions the legal drafting had been amended so that customers can come back with an alternative timeline.

-The Working Group noted that one respondent appeared to be references an older version of the legal text, and agreed that they should be contacted to ask for their comments on the latest version of the legal text.
+The Working Group noted that one respondent appeared to be referencing an older version of the legal text, and agreed that they should be contacted to ask for their comments on the latest version of the legal text.